Clan Gordon: Origins

-The first Gordon on record is Richard of Gordon, previously of Swinton, said to have been the grandson of a famous knight who slew some monstrous animal in the Merse during the time of King Malcolm III of Scotland.
+The first Gordon on record is Richard of Gordon, previously of Swinton, said to have been the grandson of a famous Norman knight who slew some monstrous animal in the Merse during the time of King Malcolm III of Scotland.
 This Richard was Lord of the Barony of Gordon in the Merse.
 Richard de (of) Gordon probably died around 1200.
 Between 1150 and 1160 he granted from his estate a piece of land to the Monks of St. Mary at Kelso, a grant which was confirmed by his son Thomas Gordon.
 Other notable Gordons from this time include Bertram de Gordon who wounded King Richard of England with an arrow at Châlons.

 Alicia Gordon, IV of the Gordon family was the heiress who married her cousin, Adam Gordon.
 Adam Gordon was a soldier who King Alexander III of Scotland sent with King Louis of France to Palestine.
 One tradition is that from Adam's grandson, Sir Adam, all of the Gordons in Scotland are descended.
 This Adam Gordon supported Sir William Wallace in 1297 to recapture the Castle of Wigtown from the English and Adam was made the Governor.